 First, note that when I talk about the heart in this post, I don’t mean the muscle in your body beating away and pumping blood.

-Figured it would be a good idea to set that context before I talk about a sickened heart in need of a transplant!
+Figured it would be a good idea to set the context before I talk about a sickened heart in need of a transplant!

 Listen to Your Heart